idleberg/atom-browse/README.md

 * `Browse: Reveal all open files`
 * `Browse: Project folder(s)`

 All of these commands can also be accessed from the *“Packages”* menu.
 From the context menu, you can run `Reveal file`.
+The [package-developer-toolbar](https://github.com/idleberg/atom-package-developer-toolbar) provides a graphical user interface for most of these commands.

 ## Options